GeZhouyang/GeZhouyang.github.io/_pages/ubc-fluids.md

 ## UBC Fluids Seminar
 Weekly fluids seminar by researchers or guests at UBC.

+++++ Nov 30, 2023 ++++

+**Speaker:**
+Marjan Zare (UBC)

+**Title:**
+Unlocking the Secrets: Time-dependent yield stress materials and the liberation of methane bubbles

+**Abstract:**
+Almost half of global methane emissions come from diverse aquatic environments, including natural lakes and industrial ponds.
+Methane production in these systems occurs in sediments that exhibit yield stress behaviour and are capped with water.
+Bubbles become trapped when buoyancy generates insufficient stress to yield the surrounding material.
+However, the small rising bubbles recorded in in-situ measurements do not conform to the stability criterion.
+This raises the question: how are these single bubbles released from these systems?
+In this talk, I will discuss our computational efforts and experiments aimed at understanding the effects of the time dependence of yield stress materials on the flow around rising single bubbles.
+I will show how nonuniform rheology influences the stability criterion of bubbles, as well as the shape and trajectory of ascending bubbles.
+I will demonstrate how the time dependency of these fluids facilitates bubble motion through the creation of self-generated networks.
+Finally, I will detail the role of these bubbles in transporting materials from sediments to the water layer.

+**Bio:**
+Dr. Marjan Zare is the manager of the Complex Fluids laboratory and a Research Associate at the University of British Columbia.
+She uses experimental and computational tools to understand and model the rheology and flow of complex fluids, in particular yield stress fluids.
+Her research tackles problems of high relevance to GHG emission and Canada's renewable and sustainable energy.

+++++ Nov 23, 2023 ++++

+**Speaker:**
+Marco E. Rosti (OIST)

+**Title:**
+Polymeric turbulence at large Reynolds and Deborah numbers

+**Abstract:**
+Turbulent flows containing modest amounts of long-chained polymers have remained an intriguing area of research since the discovery of turbulent drag reduction.
+Here, we perform direct numerical simulations of statistically stationary, homogeneous, and isotropic turbulent flows of dilute solutions of polymers at various Deborah numbers.
+We present evidence that there is a range of scales r over which the energy spectra and the structure functions show new scaling consistent with recent experimental results.
+In particular, we find that for small wavenumbers k, the kinetic energy spectrum shows Kolmogorov-like behavior which crosses over at a larger k to a novel, elastic scaling regime, E(k)~k^−ξ, with ξ ≈ 2.3.
+We uncover the mechanism of the elastic scaling by studying the contribution of the polymers to the flux of kinetic energy through scales, and show that this elastic behaviour is non-monotonic in the Deborah number.
+Finally, I’ll briefly show how the results change when the Reynolds number is reduced.

+**Bio:**
+Marco Edoardo Rosti is an Assistant Professor at the Okinawa Institute of Science and Technology (OIST), Japan, since 2020.
+He received a Master in Aeronautical Engineering from Politecnico di Milano in 2013, and PhD in Aeronautical Engineering at City, University of London in 2016.
+Before joining OIST, he spent time as postdoctoral fellow at the KTH Royal Institute of Technology, Sweden, and at the University of Tokyo, Japan.
+Marco's research interests are in the general area of multiphase turbulence and complex fluids.
+He was the recipient of the RYUMON Award for distinguished young researcher in fluid mechanics, by the Japanese Society of Fluid Mechanics in 2021, and he is associate editor of the European Journal of Mechanics/B and editor of Results in Engineering.

 ++++ Nov 16, 2023 ++++

 *APS DFD Special*